colinsauze/SCW-tutorial/_episodes/02-logging-in.md

 ~~~
 {: .bash}

 Windows PuTTY users should enter hawklogin.cf.ac.uk in the hostname box.

 ## What's available?

-### Super Computing Wales
+### Supercomputing Wales

 These figures may still be subject to some change and might have been sourced from out of date documents.

 |Partition|Number of Nodes|Cores per node|RAM|Other|
 |-------|----|----|------|----|------|